dmitrynizh/foilboard/docs/Parameters.md

     SD7084
     SD8040

 Out of these,  NACA_4_Series is the most versatile, defining a [NACA 4 series](http://airfoiltools.com/airfoil/naca4digit) foil with specified  THICKNESS  and CAMBER and camber position at 40%.
-Other airfoils from the list  are popular hydrofoiling craft profiles and define fixed CHORD  THICKNESS  and CAMBER.
+Other airfoils from the list  are popular hydrofoiling craft profiles and define fixed THICKNESS  and CAMBER.

 If the FOIL filed is not recognized as one of above, it is treated as file name.
 Two formats of such files are supported - numeric and graphical/drawing.
 Examples of these from the distribution include